nextcloud/desktop/doc/owncloud.1.rst

 DESCRIPTION
 ===========
-owncloud is a file synchronisation desktop utility it is based on mirall.
+ownCloud is a file synchronisation desktop utility it is based on mirall.
 It synchronizes files on your local machine with an ownCloud Server.
 If you make a change to the files on one computer, it will flow across the others using this desktop sync clients.